Sribidya/Assignment/README.md

 # Assignment
-Problem statement
+Problem statement:

-use the website
-https://marksandspicy.com and perform the following tasks.
+Use the website and perform the following tasks.

 1. Go to the login page and enter the username as test@test.com and password as ThisIs@T3st.
 Check if there is an error displayed.